landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 The wetland survey group will document their interviews using the interview documentation template located in R:\Projects\BrBoMaster\Templates\Surveys\

 ## Quality Control
-The project uses foure differnt levels of data quality in order which are defined below:
+The project uses four different levels of data quality in order which are defined below:

 **Level zero (L0):** Data as it is downloaded directly from an instrument or model.
 This data is often in binary format, impossible to understand or look at by a human unless it is processed by a program.
 These programs tend to be proprietary and they may or may not perform operations on the data.
 This data level may not exist.
 For example: binary files coming from a temperature sensor permanently installed in a stream.